-In addition to the author, field work was conducted by subcontract biologists Monica Alfaro, Mark Billings, Brian Foster, Kate Goodenough, Jennifer Jackson, Thomas Myers, Matt Sadowski, and Lea Squires, Brian Collins and Edward Owens of the U.S. Fish & Wildlife Service.
+In addition to the author, field work was conducted by subcontract biologists Monica Alfaro, Jennifer Jackson, Thomas Myers, Matt Sadowski, and Lea Squires, Janne Torres of Environment for the Americas, and Brian Collins and Edward Owens of the U.S. Fish & Wildlife Service.
 Shauna Wolf completed computer data entry.
 Eileen Maher, Timothy Barrett, Brent Eastty, and Joely Habib of the San Diego Unified Port District administered the contract and were responsible for coordination of the project.
 Timothy Barrett and Tom Ortiz of San Diego Unified Port District completed GIS data entry and produced maps.
-Charles Classen and personnel of San Diego Unified Port District completed pre-season grading of the site.
+Staff of the San Diego National Wildlife Refuge Complex completed pre-season mechanical scraping of the site.
 David Hunt, Mark Stahl, and personnel from U.S. Department of Agriculture Wildlife Services provided predator management and monitoring.
-Appreciation goes out to the personnel of the San Diego Unified Port District, and U.S. Fish & Wildlife Service San Diego Refuge Complex for access, site preparation and maintenance, and their assistance and cooperation.
+Appreciation goes out to the personnel of the San Diego Unified Port District, and U.S. Fish & Wildlife Service San Diego National Wildlife Refuge Complex for access, site preparation and maintenance, and their assistance and cooperation.